 It seems that the practice we now call “Circling” emerged and was discovered independently by at least 3 different groups, starting as early as 1995.
 The first use of the “Circling” as a name for a practice was by Guy Sengenstock and Jerry Canelaria at an event called the Arete experience.

 Since then Circling has spread.
 It has been taught and trained by various organisations and practiced in local communities all over the world.
-Guy Sengenstock and the Circling Institute has recently trademarked Circling, which possibly means that I am not allowed to write about the practice as I know it.
-On the other hand, the trademark is being contested in Europe as well as the USA, so we will just have to see how it goes.
+A few years ago Guy Sengenstock and the Circling Institute has recently trademarked Circling, which has led to a lot of changes and controversies in the practice scene.
+The trademark is currently being contested in Europe as well as the US and it is hard to say where this will end.

 What is circling?